Primus EasyLight Review

 Our Analysis and Test Results

-The EasyLight is a great little lantern that is lightweight and shines very brightly, especially for its size, and it also puts off some heat.
-It comes with a plastic carrying case and takes Iso-Butane fuel to run.
-It has a wire hanger that has a hook on the end that can either be hooked onto something directly or wrapped around something and be hooked back onto itself.
+The EasyLight is a great little lantern that is lightweight and shines very brightly, especially considering its size.
+It also puts off some heat.
+It comes with a plastic carrying case and runs on isobutane fuel.
+It has a wire hanger with a hook on the end that can either be hung on something directly or wrapped around an object and hooked back onto itself.

-This little baby puts out 490 lumens, which is a lot for its size and weight.
-It's very bright and the brightness is easily adjusted by turning the knob that allows more or less fuel to be released.
-The only other lanterns we tested that were brighter are the Ultimate Survival Technologies 30-Day Duro Glow that puts out 700 lumens on a high setting and the Coleman Northstar.
-The Northstar is the brightest contender we tested — on its highest setting it's capable of 1540 lumens.
-But keep in mind the Northstar is much bigger and heavier.
+This light puts out 490 lumens, which is a lot for its size and weight.
+It's very bright and is easily adjusted by turning the knob that controls the amount of fuel being released.
+The other fuel-powered contender, the Coleman Northstar, is the brightest lantern we tested and puts out up to 1540 lumens on its highest setting.
+However, this lantern is much bigger and heavier than the EasyLight.

 Ease of Use

-With the EasyLight first you have to install a mantle, which you do by pinching the metal clips located underneath the glass dome in order to remove the frosted glass dome cover.
-Next, slip the mantle over the fuel output rod and make sure that it goes through both ends of the mantle.
-We recommend lighting the mantle for the first time without the glass dome on because the first time you light it the mantle will smoke a lot and flame up a little bit.
+As with other fuel-powered lanterns, the EasyLight takes a little prep and practice to fire it up.
+First, you have to install a mantle, which you do by pinching the metal clips located underneath the glass dome in order to remove the frosted glass dome cover.
+Next, slip the mantle over the fuel output rod and make sure that it goes through both ends.
+We recommend lighting the mantle for the first time without the glass dome on because it will smoke a lot and flame up a little bit on its initial ignition.
 The smoke and flame will subside and then the mantle will be shaped into a small white globe.
-Turn it off, then replace the glass dome and relight, using the Piezoelectric ignition.
-After the initial lighting the mantle won't smoke again.
+Turn it off, then replace the glass dome and relight, using the piezoelectric ignition.
+After the initial lighting, the mantle should not smoke again.